Eric-Canas/QReader/README.md

 # Create a QReader instance
 qreader = QReader()

-# Get the image that contains the QR code (QReader expects an uint8 numpy array)
+# Get the image that contains the QR code
 image = cv2.cvtColor(cv2.imread("path/to/image.png"), cv2.COLOR_BGR2RGB)

 # Use the detect_and_decode function to get the decoded QR data